ttrister/commerce-cloud-service.en/help/cloud-guide/storage/snapshots.md

 1. In the top pane, click the **[!UICONTROL Snapshots]** icon.
 This option is not available for a Pro Production or Staging environment.
 1. Click **Create**.

-**To create a snapshot using the `magento-cloud` CLI**:
+**To create a snapshot**:

-1. On your local workstation, change to your project directory.
+1. On your local workstation, enter the directory that contains the project code.
-1. Check out the environment branch to snapshot.
-1. Create the snapshot.
+1. Using the `magento-cloud` CLI create the snapshot.

    ```bash
    magento-cloud snapshot:create --live